The purpose of having a governing body is to:

 Each governor is chosen by the group they represent.
 All Governors have voting rights except for Associate members.

 Working together, governors support the school, particularly in making key decisions about its overall vision for children’s education.
 As a group, we never lose sight of the school’s most important people: the children.
 We want the best for them trying always to keep what will improve their future life chances at the front of our thinking.
 In the sections below, you can find a brief description of why each volunteer wanted to be a school governor.

-Our Chair of Governors is Ms Louise Bramley.
-She can be contacted through the school office.
+Our governing body is co-chaired by Pam Tulley and Ian White.
+They can be contacted through the school office.

 HOW WE WORK WITH THE SCHOOL

 Individual governors have specific links with areas of the school’s work and its priorities for improvement.
 Governors also help to appoint the school’s staff.